|Nutritional Guidelines (per serving)|

 - 1 1/4 cups grated Pecorino Romano cheese (or, if you find it too sharp, 2/3 cup each of grated Parmigiano-Reggiano and Pecorino Romano, mixed)

 - Optional: 1 medium onion (peeled and finely chopped)

-- When the pasta is al dente, drain it and return it to the pot.
+Drain it and return it to the pot.

-- Serve with a white wine from the Colli Albani, such as Fontana di Papa.
+Pair with a white wine from the Colli Albani, such as Fontana di Papa.
 A good secondo (main dish) to serve after this pasta primo would be Saltimbocca alla Romana.